MLeemans1/GridSamp/README.md

 The official PIL Implementation of GridSamp: A common environment for grid-based image sampling using intuitive python code.

 ## Overview
-The GridSamp Python toolbox was created by Leemans, Bossens, and Wagemans (manuscript in preparation) as a tool for sampling local image regions using a gridded structure.
+The GridSamp Python toolbox was created by Leemans, Bossens, and Wagemans (manuscript in preparation) as a tool for grid-based image sampling.
 It was created in Python 3.8 and is dependent on the following Python libraries: Pillow, numpy, scipy, and skimage.
 We thank the developers of each of these libraries and the Python programming language.

 ## Install
 ```